The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 API and catalog synchronization

-Resellers rely on accurate, real-time data from vendors (such as Cisco, HP, Dell) and distributors (like Ingram Micro and TD SYNNEX).
-While CPQ vendors advertise integrations, in reality these feeds are shallow or fragile.
-A change in a distributor’s file format can cause mismatches, forcing sales teams to re-enter pricing and availability line by line.
+Resellers rely on accurate, real-time data from vendors (such as Cisco, HP, Dell).
+On the other hand, distributors (like Ingram Micro and TD SYNNEX).
+While CPQ vendors advertise integrations, in reality, these feeds are shallow or fragile.
+A change in a distributor’s file format can cause mismatches.

-It is also worth noting that for many VAR transactions, simple catalog integration is not sufficient.
-Configurations are complex and often require the creation of a detailed Bill of Materials (BoM).
-While these BoMs may include items from an OEM’s or distributor’s catalog, the pricing is rarely aligned with standard list prices.
 Instead, pricing is tailored to the specific end customer or deal context.
 Standard CPQ systems struggle with this scenario, as they generally assume a consistent cost price for each SKU.
-In practice, the same SKU may have different cost prices depending on the transaction, leading to significant manual effort and workarounds to ensure accuracy.
+In practice, the same SKU may have different prices depending on the transaction.
+Eventually, it leads to significant manual effort and workarounds to ensure accuracy.

 Supplier Quote parsing